-- As a trader or service provider, I should offer goods of high quality to my customers and treat them well in the process.
+As a trader, I should offer goods of good quality to my customers and treat them well in the process.

-The Gospel leads us to understand that, ultimately, it is not our CEO or the customer whom we are serving but Christ.
+The Gospel leads us to understand that, ultimately, it is not my CEO or the customer whom I am serving but Christ.

 [i]John D. Beckett.
 Mastering Monday: Experiencing God’s kingdom in the workplace.
 Inter-Varsity Press, 2006.